-After successfully completing this program the student will be able to perform the following:
+After successfully completing this program, the student will be able to perform the following:

 - 1. Demonstrate proficient knowledge of medical terminology including human anatomy and physiology. - 2.
 Perform administrative procedures. - 3.
 Perform Medical Coding and Billing. - 4.
 Perform medical insurance verification. - 5.
 Perform clinical duties such as applying principles of aseptic techniques and infection control, taking vitals and patient histories, collecting and processing specimens, preparing patient and assisting with procedures and exams, administering medications, and blood collection. - 6.
 Perform EKG. - 7.
 Apply HIPAA rules in regard to privacy and patient information. - 8.
 Apply knowledge of local, federal, and state health care legislation such as proper documentation and reporting. - 9.
-Manage the clinical facility, equipment and inventory. - 10.
-Demonstrate professional conduct in regards to ethical behavior within the scope of practice of a medical assistant. - 11.
+Manage the clinical facility, equipment and inventory.

+- 10. Demonstrate professional conduct in regards to ethical behavior within the scope of practice of a medical assistant. - 11.
 Demonstrate proficiency in basic computer. - 12.
-Demonstrate knowledge of computer software as it applies to electronic health records.
+Demonstrate knowledge of computer software as it applies to electronic health records. - 13.
+Perform administrative and clinical duties of a Medical Assistant.